Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Introduction

 \subsection{Description of the main results}

 For the first main result of the present study, we prove the inequality~\eqref{mutual_information_improve} for $\gamma=2/3$.
-On the other hand, we also prove the lower bound of $\gamma_c \geq 1/5$, using the example constructed in \cite{Gottesman_2010} (see Appendix~\ref{append:gammaclowbnd}), which means
+On the other hand, we also prove the lower bound of $\gamma_c \geq 1/5$, using the example constructed in \cite{Gottesman_2010} (see Sec.~\ref{append:gammaclowbnd}), which means

-To understand why this is counter-intuitive at first sight, let us consider the case of real-time evolution $e^{iHt}$.
+There are two remarks: i) the result is applicable only to finite dimensional lattice, while there may be a counterexample in general graph systems \cite{6979009}, and ii) in high-dimensional cases, the obtained result is slightly weaker, as is given by $I(L:R)_{\rho_\beta} \lesssim \beta^{\gamma} |\partial L| \log (\beta^{\gamma} |\partial L|)$ (see Theorem~\ref{main_thm_area_law2}).
+To understand why the result is counter-intuitive at first sight, let us consider the case of real-time evolution $e^{iHt}$.
 The small-incremental-entangling (SIE) theorem~\cite{PhysRevA.76.052319,PhysRevLett.97.150404,PhysRevLett.111.170501,Marien2016} predicts the linear increase of the entanglement with respect to time, which translates to the fact that the Schmidt rank of the operator $e^{iHt}$ grows as $e^{\orderof{t}}$.
 This suggests the same linear dependence for the imaginary time evolution operator $e^{-\beta H}$.
 However, the inequality~\eqref{mutual_information_improve} shows that the scaling of the exponent is sub-linear in $\beta$.
 This means that the entropy growth due to the imaginary time evolution is more diffusive in nature.
 We explain this difference in Subsection \ref{sec:Physical intuition from the random walk behavior}, which can be traced back to a better polynomial approximation to $e^{-x}$ compared with $e^{-i x}$~\cite{TCS-065}.
 This polynomial approximation is caused by a random walk interpretation of the Chebyshev basis expansion of $e^{-x}$ (see Sec.~\ref{sec:Physical intuition from the random walk behavior}), which is not available for $e^{-i x}$.
 This random walk interpretation further suggests that the entropy production in the imaginary time evolution is diffusive.

 The improved area law is not only of fundamental interest but also provides important insights regarding the efficient representation of the quantum Gibbs states.
 In previous studies~\cite{PhysRevB.73.085115,PhysRevB.91.045138,PhysRevX.4.031019}, the approximations by matrix product operators/projected entangled pair operators (MPO/PEPO) have been investigated through cluster expansion techniques.
 Furthermore, Ref.~\cite{PhysRevB.91.045138} has explicitly given the PEPO/MPO construction scheme with the bond dimensions of